Winter’s a great time to spot waterway wildlife so wrap up warm and pay us a visit.

 Fox footprints are much harder to discern as you will find that the foot is very similar to a dog footprint.
 An easy way to tell is to draw a horizontal line between the two forward toe pads and the back two toe pads, if you can draw a line straight through then you must have a fox track!

 Birds can be easier to see throughout the winter and although some of our familiar summertime species disappear, a whole host of species join us for winter.

 Many of our rural canals and rivers twist their way through arable farmland.
-These fields are the best place to spot some of our winter tourists such as the redwings and the fieldfares.
-These two species look similar to the song thrush and sometimes you can see redwings and fieldfares flocking together.
-It’s tricky to tell them apart but the eagle eyed will spot the red flash on the underwing which gives the redwing its name.
+These fields are the best place to spot some of our winter tourists, such as redwings and fieldfares.
+These two species look similar to the song thrush, and sometimes you can see redwings and fieldfares flocking together.
+It’s tricky to tell them apart but the eagle-eyed birdwatcher will spot the red flash on the underwing which gives the redwing its name.

 The appearance of these little animals on oil rigs suggests that they fly across the sea.
-In the last couple of years it’s been confirmed that two pipistrelles have migrated over from the continent; one from as far away as Latvia!
-There is still a lot to learn about these fascinating creatures!
+In the last couple of years it’s been confirmed that two pipistrelles have migrated over from the continent, with one travelling from as far away as Latvia.
+There is still a lot to learn about these fascinating creatures.

 Last date edited: 2 December 2020